Longwood Property and Liability Insurance Programs

 - Fine Arts Coverage: Longwood works of art are covered under this policy, regardless of location.

 Liability Insurance:The Commonwealth of Virginia's Liability Insurance Program is insurance provided for claims of personal injury or property damage presented by third parties against state agencies.
 This is a self-insurance program as well.
 Claims filed with the Commonwealth's liability insurance are subject to the Virginia Tort Claims Act, a liability limiting act, which caps claim maximums at one hundred thousand (100,000) dollars for tort claims against the Commonwealth, two million (2,000,000) dollar limit on claims relating to agency officers, employees and agents.
 The University may not file claims on behalf of employees, students, or members of the public, per guidance from the Office of the State Attorney General.
 Prospective claimants must file their own claims.
-If a third party seeks to file a claim, the third party should be referred to the Director of Materiel Management.
-A notice letter will be issued to the third party by the Director of Materiel Management explaining how to file a liability claim against the Commonwealth.
+If a third party seeks to file a claim, the third party should be referred to the Director of Financial Operations and Materiel Management.
+A notice letter will be issued to the third party by the Director of Financial Operations and Materiel Management explaining how to file a liability claim against the Commonwealth.
 It should be further understood that the institution plays no role in deciding which claims are approved or denied.
 DRM determines this based on their investigation as to whether or not the University or its employees and agents were at fault.
 It is essentially a negligence standard.
 If the University was negligent, the claim is approved.
 If the University was not negligent, the claim is denied.
 Liability Insurance is covered by Section 8.01-195.1 of the Code of Virginia.

 - Student Personal Property: A provision of residential students' room and board agreements requires students to purchase their own insurance or use their parents' homeowners insurance to protect their personal property on campus.
 By signing the agreement, the student or parent (in the case of a minor) agrees to release the University from liability for damage or loss of student personal property.